×

 1. Reduced staff burnout

 Burnout among healthcare staff is reaching a breaking point.
-With the combination of shrinking workforces and four in 10 adults in the U.S. managing two or more chronic diseases, healthcare providers are under a lot of pressure.Â
+With the combination of shrinking workforces and more than half of U.S. adults — 51.4% — reported managing two or more chronic conditions, healthcare providers are under a lot of pressure.

 However, with AI, a solution is offered by advancing resource allocation.
 Through real-time prioritization, AI ensures that emergent conditions are addressed quickly at every patient touchpoint.